 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 18.7% for employers and a range between 5.5% and 12.5% for employees.
+The agreed contribution rates for future years are 19.2% for employers and 3.25% to 8.5% for employees.